Modern Slavery involves recruiting and moving people using threats, deception and coercion to exploit them.

-There are a number of signs that could indicate that someone is a victim of slavery.
+There are a number of signs that could indicate that someone is a victim of Modern Slavery.
 They may:

-- Live in dirty, cramped or overcrowded accommodation, and could be living & working at the same address.
+- Live in dirty, cramped or overcrowded accommodation, and could be living and working at the same address

 - Always call 999 if you or the person is in immediate danger, if there’s no immediate danger, call us on the non-emergency number 101